 complete the trades on your behalf.
 This also allows the

-allocation of your portfolio if it strays too far from the original
+portfolio if it strays too far from the original asset

-carry out the recommended trades for you.
-You may need to transfer
+recommended trades for you.
+You may need to transfer money to an

-money to an account that is accessed by the broking service to make
+account that is accessed by the broking service to make the

 recommendations for asset allocation and rebalancing and you will